 chmod 600 authorized_keysCODE

-Test SSH to the remote server from the GroundWork server
+Test SSH login to the Remote server (on GroundWork server)

 This process accesses the root shell in the nagios container.
 Please use Docker commands carefully.

-Host key verification isn't done from the Nagios container on the GroundWork server, so you don't have to ssh to servers individually and accept the keys.
-If you want to check that the system is set up correctly to run the plugins, you can test it like this:
+Host key verification is not done from the Nagios container on the GroundWork server, so you do not have to SSH to servers individually and accept the keys.
+If you want to check the system is set up correctly to run the plugins, you can test as follows: